ToriiX/Red-List-assessment-Analysis/README.md

 10. No correlation was found between the number of threatened species in a class and the percentage of threatened species in a class.

-### Conclusion:
-**A large amount of the species included in the IUSN Red-List (28%) have the status threatened, and on average around 30% of the species in a class are under threat.
-It can be argued that the high number of threatened species are influenced by the likelihood of scientists being more skewed towards assessing species assumed vulnerable/threatened for the Red List than those assumed to be of lesser concern.
-Many classes are in great need of more assessed species to be included in order to give a more accurate picture of the pressure facing the class/group, as there are too few included species to make accurate estimations of the group as a whole.
-When taking conservation actions on individual species, it should be noted that the Red List only covers a small percentage of all known species, and a large number of species in need of conservation are still not included.
-The assessed species are skewed towards certain classes - Most of the classes of organisms in the Red List have few assessed species, while a few classes are vastly overrepresented compared to the rest.
-When taking action for groups as a whole, it is important to note that the classes of organisms which are the most threatened do not necessarily mirror the most studied/ those receiving the most attention.**